Saul-R/rprogramingcoursera/README.md

 This is just my R files for the assignments of the course and maybe some notes and giveaways.

 Started on **Jan/2015**.

+Links to dataSet used.

+For the pollutantmean (add links later)